Russia, U.S. to seek "creative" Syria solution - envoy

 Brahimi said he would seek peace based on the Geneva Declaration which calls for a transitional administration.

-"We haven't taken any sensational decisions," he told reporters after the meeting at a gathering of the Organization for Security and Cooperation in Europe (OSCE).
+"We haven't taken any sensational decisions," Brahimi told reporters after the meeting at a gathering of the Organization for Security and Cooperation in Europe (OSCE).
 He called Syria's situation "very, very, very bad".

 "We have agreed that we must continue to work together to see how we can find creative ways of bringing this problem under control and hopefully starting to solve it.